-Limegrover is a Pittsburgh native who grew up watching Penn State.
-In December, he turned down an offer to become the head coach at Southern Illinois.
+He is a Pittsburgh native who grew up watching Penn State.
+Last month, he turned down an offer to become the head coach at Southern Illinois.
 He interviewed with other schools to be the offensive line coach as well.

 "I want to be an O-line coach, and be the best one that I can be," Limegrover said.